My Experience with Hacker Paradise’s Work & Travel Program

 - If you want to become a digital nomad but don’t have anyone to travel with or don’t know where to start

-- If you’re sick of solo travelling
+- If you’re sick of solo traveling

 - Having the ability to work location independently

-- You’re an open minded and interesting person
+- You’re an open-minded and interesting person

 I’ll preface this article by saying that Hacker Paradise is the only coworkation that I’ve attended.
 That being said, the main reason I haven’t tried other programs is because I enjoyed my experience with Hacker Paradise so much that I’ve chosen to go back multiple times rather than looking elsewhere for a better experience.
 Take from that what you will.

-This review is based on the three trips that I attended in Chiang Mai, Jeju and Bali each for one month.
-I’m going to break this review down based on value for money, community, productivity and overall experience.
+This review is based on the three trips that I attended in Chiang Mai, Jeju, and Bali each for one month.
+I’m going to break this review down based on value for money, community, productivity, and overall experience.

 Value for Money